kimtonyhyun/aux_analysis/docs/load_data.md

 where the x-axis is the frame number (in the example movie there are 32100 frames) and the y-axis is the fluorescence value (a.u., digitized by ScanImage).
 Here, the minimum trace is blue, the average trace is red, and the max trace is orange.

 With the fluorescence plot, I am looking for obvious oddities in the movie.
 For example, if the PMT were to shut off during acquisition, the min/avg/max traces would all dip to 0 on the y-axis.
-If there were occluding debris in the imaging path (e.g. "floaters" in the water immersion) or the mouse's tail got in the way, then the traces would show unusual features (especially in the average trace).
+If there were occluding debris in the imaging path (e.g. "floaters" in the water immersion) or the mouse's tail got in the way, then the traces would show unusual features---especially in the average trace.
 In this example, there aren't any obvious oddities in the recorded movie.

 ---